 Dynamic scalability is different from autoscale.
 Autoscale is when a service scales automatically based on criteria, whereas dynamic scalability allows for manual scaling with a minimal downtime.

-Single Azure SQL Database supports manual dynamic scalability, but not autoscale.
+Single databases in Azure SQL Database support manual dynamic scalability, but not autoscale.
 For a more automatic experience, consider using elastic pools, which allow databases to share resources in a pool based on individual database needs.
 However, there are scripts that can help automate scalability for a single Azure SQL Database.
 For an example, see Use PowerShell to monitor and scale a single SQL Database.

 You can change DTU service tiers or vCore characteristics at any time with minimal downtime to your application (generally averaging under four seconds).
 For many businesses and apps, being able to create databases and dial performance up or down on demand is enough, especially if usage patterns are relatively predictable.
 But if you have unpredictable usage patterns, it can make it hard to manage costs and your business model.
 For this scenario, you use an elastic pool with a certain number of eDTUs that are shared among multiple databases in the pool.

-All three flavors of Azure SQL Database offer some ability to dynamically scale your databases:
+Azure SQL Database offers the ability to dynamically scale your databases:

 - With a single database, you can use either DTU or vCore models to define maximum amount of resources that will be assigned to each database.